niksudan/wp-post-distance-filter/readme.txt

 == Screenshots ==

-You can see images of the plugin in action on the [GitHub repository](https://github.com/NikSudan/wp-distanceFilter).
+You can see images of the plugin in action on the [GitHub repository](https://github.com/NikSudan/wp-post-distance-filter).

 == Changelog ==

+= 1.0.1 =
+* Naming conventions

 = 1.0 =
 * Initial release